SzilardKosa/FaceRecognitionProject/README.md

 ### Programs to process the LFW dataset
 #### set_maker.py
 The program creates a HDF5 dataset ('dataset_lfw_set.hdf5') from the LFW dataset.
-The dataset's structure is defined by the pairs.txt file.
-The program also needs the overlaps.txt file to filter out the person who are also present in the VGGFace2 dataset.
+The dataset's structure is defined by the 'pairs.txt' file.
+The program also needs 'the overlap.txt' file to filter out the person who are also present in the VGGFace2 dataset.
 The program creates a text file, named 'set_index.txt', which contains info for each set's place in the dataset file.
 It is needed for the lfw_test.ipynb.
 There is no modification on the images.
 #### set_converter.py
 The program proccess the 'dataset_lfw_set.hdf5' created by the 'set_maker.py' into the final 'dataset_lfw.hdf5' dataset file.
 It aligns the faces from the pictures.
 When a picture could not be processed by the aligner, the picture is substituted with a previously cropped picture from the unzipped LFW Cropped dataset.
 For the face alignment it imports the align.py program.
 For the face detection it needs the 'shape_predictor_68_face_landmarks.dat' file.